 Rivetina baetica (Rambur, 1838)

 This species is found in the far south of Europe, across North Africa and the Middle East into eastern Asia.
 It is usually 50-65mm in length, the females a little larger than the males.
 It is locally common in the thermomediterranean zone of southern and eastern Spain where I have found it in hot and sunny, usually sandy habitats including fixed coastal dunes and sandy hills inland.
 It also occurs on some parts of south-eastern Spain farther inland as well as one site in central Spain.
 Where I have found it in stony areas, there are frequently areas of loose, bare soil.
 The habitats always have a reasonable covering of scrub and areas of open ground.
-In the Sierra de Baza it was common on the sand ground on the northern slopes but also in a rocky area on the south-facing side at 1650m asl.
+In the Sierra de Baza it was common in the sandy Lygos scrub on the northern slopes but also in a rocky area on the south-facing side at 1650m asl.
 The nymphs are usually found running about on the ground amongst the scrub but the adults will also climb.
-I have not found the ootheca, I understand they are laid in the ground.
-The female is able to dig a depression in the soil using projections on her subgenital plate and sweeping, side to side movements of her abdomen [Wieland, Millage & Svenson]

 Sphodromantis viridis (Forskål, 1775)

 This species occurs throughout Africa and neighbouring parts of the Middle East.
 The females can grow to 80mm and become very bulky but the males are smaller normally 55-65mm in length.
-In Europe it is only found in southern Spain.
+In Europe it is only found in Sicily, in the southern half of Spain and Portugal.
 The adults of this mantis looks superficially like Mantis except for a large pale patch on each forewing.
 The nymphs differ in that they tend to curl their abdomens upwards whereas Mantis and Iris nymphs keep theirs in a horizontal position, level with the rest of the body.
 In Axarquía it can be found in area of maquis, tall garrigue up to 1100m asl, though the majority of records are from irrigated areas like parks, orchards and gardens.

 This species has been found in green, grey and brown colour forms and the wing spot can vary in colour from white to pale brownish-grey.